App-vNext/Polly/src/Polly.Core/README.md

 ## Callback API

-The core of the ResilienceStrategy callback API is includes components, such as the `IResilienceArguments` interface, the `Outcome` struct, and the `Outcome<TResult>` struct.
-These components allow the callback API to be used for various scenarios.
+The callback can be used by individual resilience strategies to simplify the handling of various result types.
+It's use is entirely optional.
+It's recommended to all authors of custom resilience strategies.
+The core of the callback API is includes components, such as the `IResilienceArguments` interface, the `Outcome` struct, and the `Outcome<TResult>` struct.

+These core components are then used in the following callback types (explained in each respective section):

+- **Generators**
+- **Events**
+- **Predicates**

+All the callback types above use the following components:

 - **`IResilienceArguments`**: Defines the recommended structure for arguments utilized by individual strategies.
 It exposes a single property, `Context`, which provides the context associated with the execution of a user-provided callback.
 - **`Outcome<TResult>`**: Captures the outcome of an operation that yields a result of a specific type, `TResult`, or an exception.
 This struct specializes its functionality to accommodate generic results.
 The `TryGetResult` method, for instance, is tailored to handle the generic result type, offering additional flexibility and extensibility.